jellyfin-archive/jellyfin-docs/general/community-standards.md

 ## Dispute Resolution and Moderation

-Disputes are always inevitable, including violations of the rules above.
+Disputes are inevitable, including violations of the rules above.
 When these occur, the following policy applies.

 * Before any other resolution step, we trust the community to police itself.
 If you see a community member violating these community standards, please let them know, and link them to this document.
 Do not respond in kind (e.g. respond to a flame with a flame).
 Most disagreements can be solved with education and discussion.